-Padua retains one of the largest Renaissance bastion walls ever built: with a perimeter of 11 km, it is also the longest of those that have been preserved almost entirely until today.
+Padua retains some of the largest Renaissance bastion walls ever built: with a perimeter of 11 km, they are also the longest of those that have been preserved almost entirely until today.

-Although not in the best conditions, it still maintains all the 12 circular bastions and 7 bulwarks, 5 of the 7 original gates, as well as bridges and other minor structures.
+Although not in the best conditions, they still maintain all the 12 circular bastions and 7 bulwarks, 5 of the 7 original gates, as well as bridges and other minor structures.

 Construction began in 1513, at the end of hostilities between Venice and the allied forces of the League of Cambrai, to replace the previous fourteenth-century walls, which had stood the siege of 1509, and the enceinte was completed over the course of a few decades.
 It therefore appears as a sort of catalog of ever-changing solutions, which allow to follow the evolution of defence techniques in the period of the definitive affirmation of artillery as an offensive weapon.

-The works proceeded until the middle of the 16th century, bound to include a new fortress, the Castelnuovo on the east side of the town, whose construction was interrupted when the Serenissima decided not to invest any more funds to update such an extensive and complex system, for a city that had by then lost any strategic relevance.
+The works proceeded until the middle of the 16th century, meant to include a new fortress, the Castelnuovo, on the east side of the town, whose construction was interrupted when the Serenissima decided not to invest any more funds to update such an extensive and complex system, for a city that had by then lost any strategic relevance.

-The new walls were never attacked and never suffered a siege and for several centuries, even if downgraded to a customs barrier, they continued to delimit the city and give it its peculiar forma urbis, which makes Padova so recognisable, not just in historical maps, but also in any current tourist map as well as on Google Maps.
+The new walls were never attacked and never suffered a siege.
+For several centuries, even if downgraded to a customs barrier, they continued to delimit the city and give it its peculiar forma urbis, which makes Padova so recognisable, not just in historical maps, but also in any current tourist map as well as on Google Maps.

-Nevertheless, the idea that the walls and what is left of the works that accompanied them inside and outside constitute an organic whole, and not a random series of monumental emergencies and independent green areas, still struggles to make its way and the praiseworthy new and extensive restoration program recently launched risks clashing daily with punctual interventions that contradict and might compromise that organic nature.
+Nevertheless, the idea that the walls and what is left of the works that accompanied them inside and outside constitute an organic whole, and not a random series of isolated monuments and independent green areas, still struggles to make its way and the praiseworthy new and extensive restoration program, that has been recently-launched, risks clashing daily with random interventions that contradict and might compromise that organic nature.

-MURA VIVE is part of this gradual process of acquiring and consolidating a widespread awareness of the decisive importance that the enhancement of an historical and monumental heritage can mean, for the urban regeneration of an historic center of the importance of Padua.
+MURA VIVE is part of this gradual process of acquiring and consolidating a widespread awareness of the decisive importance that the enhancement of a historical and monumental heritage can mean, for the urban regeneration of a historic center of the importance of Padua.
 An objective to which Comitato Mura, the association that created and promoted Mura Vive, has dedicated all its efforts since its founding.

 For further information on the Renaissance walls of Padua, the medieval ones, the Carrarese castle and the Parco delle Mura e delle Acque, please visit the website of Comitato Mura di Padova: www.muradipadova.it (in Italian only)